Method

 How each surah rearms through Ṣāliḥ a different limit.

-Ibrahim Never Breaks the Same Idol
+Ibrahim (peace be upon him) Never Breaks the Same Idol

 How each surah makes Ibrāhīm break a different idol.